Irratzo/Containers/content/singlrty_start.rst

 .. code-block:: bash

-   singularity version 3.7.0
+   SingularityPRO version 3.7-5.el8

 Depending on the version of Singularity installed on your system, you may see a different version.
-At the time of writing, `v3.7.0` is the latest release of Singularity.

 .. callout:: Singularity on HPC systems: Loading a module